vutunganh/MovingWeightedLeastSquares.jl/docs/src/index.md

 ## Installation

-At the moment this packaged can be installed by manually cloning the package
+At the moment this package can be installed by manually cloning the package

 ```
 Pkg.clone("https://github.com/vutunganh/MovingWeightedLeastSquares.jl")